organicmaps/organicmaps/docs/DEBUG_COMMANDS.md

 ### Themes

 - `?dark` or `mapstyle:dark`: Enable night mode for the map view only.
-You may need to change the zoom level to fully apply the new mode.
+You may need to change the zoom level to reload the view.
 - `?light` or `mapstyle:light`: Enable light mode for the map view only.
-You may need to change the zoom level to fully apply the new mode.
+You may need to change the zoom level to reload the view.
+- `?odark` or `mapstyle:outdoors_dark`: Same as `?dark`, but using the outdoor variant.
+- `?olight` or `mapstyle:outdoors_light`: Same as `?light`, but using the outdoor variant.
 - `?vdark` or `mapstyle:vdark`: Same as `?dark`, but using the vehicle variant.
 - `?vlight` or `mapstyle:vlight`: Same as `?light`, but using the vehicle variant.